BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 Pic: The 60mm Astral Telescope.
 The Blackpool house had no grass, just a concrete back yard, but in

-was the best I had, and did give me a reasonable view of the crescent Venus on many occasions.
+was all I had, and did give me a reasonable view of the crescent Venus on many occasions.

 What I like about observing Venus: